Student FAQs

 What can I do with a Feminist & Gender Studies major after graduating?

-As Vivian M. May points out, our field’s “focus on the intersections of knowledge and power offers a heightened capacity to navigate and negotiate institutional structures, policies, and procedures […] interdisciplinary training translates into an ability to cross boundaries, to move among different groups, forging connections with people who might otherwise remain isolated, asking questions others might not think of, and sometimes accomplishing projects others think are impossible.”
+As scholar Vivian M. May points out, our field’s “focus on the intersections of knowledge and power offers a heightened capacity to navigate and negotiate institutional structures, policies, and procedures […] interdisciplinary training translates into an ability to cross boundaries, to move among different groups, forging connections with people who might otherwise remain isolated, asking questions others might not think of, and sometimes accomplishing projects others think are impossible.”
 On that note, FGS majors become artists, teachers, librarians, non-profit professionals, journalists, lawyers, social workers, and policy makers, just to name a few.
 Consult with our faculty and the Career Center about how an FGS major or minor can be meaningful you.
-Ccontact the Career Center for assistance.
+Contact the Career Center for assistance.

 How do I declare the minor?

-Full information about minor requirements.
+Click here to see full information about minor requirements.

 Can I choose my minor advisor?